Social privilege: Intersectionality

 Privilege theory argues that each individual is embedded in a matrix of categories and contexts, and will be in some ways privileged and other ways disadvantaged, with privileged attributes lessening disadvantage and membership in a disadvantaged group lessening the benefits of privilege.
 This can be further supported by the idea of intersectionality, which was coined by Kimberle Crenshaw in 1989.
 When applying intersectionality to the concept of social privilege, it can be understood as the way one form of privilege can be mitigated by other areas in which a person lacks privilege, for example, a black man who has male privilege but no white privilege.
 It is also argued that members of privileged social identity groups often do not recognize their advantages.

 Intersections of forms of identity can either enhance privilege or decrease its effects.
 Psychological analysis has found that people tend to frame their lives on different elements of their identity and therefore frame their lives through the privilege they do or do not have.
 However, this analysis also found that this framing was stronger amongst certain nationalities, suggesting that identity and privilege may be more central in certain countries.
 Often people construct themselves in relation to the majority, so ties to identity and therefore degrees of privilege can be stronger for more marginalized groups.

-It is important to note that forms of privilege one might have can actually be decreased by the presence of other factors.
+Forms of privilege one might have can actually be decreased by the presence of other factors.
 For example, the feminization of a gay man may reduce his male privilege in addition to already lacking heterosexual privilege.
 When acknowledging privilege, multifaceted situations must be understood individually.
 Privilege is a nuanced notion and an intersectional understanding helps bridge gaps in the original analysis.